PCBoyGames/Simply-Love-Combo-Fonts/CONTRIBUTING.md

 >To *(username)*,
 >
 >Thank you for your contribution to the Simply Love combo font repository.
 I would have liked to put your combo font in the list.
 However, your font has only 1234567890, and would not work with the measure counter in such a way it works perfectly with other combo fonts I have made and those in Simply Love by default.
-If you use the main map instead, which includes ()/ whereas the numbers map does not, I will add it to the list.
+I understand some fonts do not have ()/, but if yours does, send me the main map, which includes ()/, I will add it to the list.
 Should you see the need fit for such, please fix this and let me know, and I will reconsider.
 >
 >-PCBoyGames